Spa Conferences (First World War): Search for an honorable peace

-Always accompanied by Emperor William, the negotiators mandated by the Reich, the main leader of the Quadruplice, set, sometimes in agreement with their counterparts from the dual monarchy placed under strict political and military control, the conditions for which they affirmed their readiness. to get out of the conflict.
+The negotiators chosen by the Reich, along with Emperor Wilhelm II, set the conditions by which they affirmed their readiness to get out of the conflict.
+Their counterparts from the dual monarchy, placed under strict political and military control, were sometimes in agreement.

-From the Allied success of August 8, 1918, the conferences also aim to define a clear political line not only among Reich officials, but also with the leaders of the dual monarchy.
-Rejecting any idea of negotiation with the Allies until the month of August 1918, the German government then considered opening negotiations with a view to concluding a compromise peace; misinformed by Erich Ludendorff, the Reich government agreed August 13 on the concessions that he is ready to grant to his interlocutors from the opposing camp: the only evacuation of the Longwy- Briey steel basin is then simply envisaged by the German government, the other territories occupied by the Reich and its allies are then not mentioned.
+From the Allied success of 8 August, 1918, the conference's aim was to define a clear political line, not only among Reich officials, but also with the leaders of the dual monarchy.
+Rejecting any idea of negotiation with the Allies until August 1918, the German government then considered opening negotiations, with a view to concluding a compromise peace.
+On 13 August, misinformed by Erich Ludendorff, the Reich government agreed to the concessions that he was ready to grant to his interlocutors from the opposing camp.
+Only the evacuation of the Longwy- Briey steel basin was envisaged by the German government.
+The other territories occupied by the Reich and its allies were not mentioned.

-The last two conferences, that of the 13th, 14th and 15th of August and that of September 29, are marked by the rebellion of members of the civil government against the Dioscuri Hindenburg and Ludendorff, the military ostensibly neglecting the seriousness of the internal situation in the Reich; Chancellor Georg von Hertling, supported by his ministers, multiplied initiatives towards the army command to impose an end to the conflict, without success.
-Alongside these internal exchanges, German leaders must take into account the increasingly insistent desire of their Austro-Hungarian counterparts to withdraw from the conflict as quickly as possible and at any cost.
+The last two conferences, that of the 13th, 14th and 15th of August and that of September 29, were marked by the rebellion of members of the civil government against the Dioscuri Hindenburg and Ludendorff.
+The military neglected the seriousness of the internal situation in the Reich.
+Chancellor Georg von Hertling, supported by his ministers, multiplied initiatives towards the army command to impose an end to the conflict, without success.
+Alongside these internal exchanges, German leaders needed to take into account the increasingly insistent desire of their Austro-Hungarian counterparts, to withdraw from the conflict as quickly as possible, and at any cost.